PulasthiAbey/refactored-invention/README.md

 * This is a small game to find out a random name of giving values.
 * Clone the `git clone [LINK]` [LINK](https://github.com/PulasthiAbey/refactored-invention) repository and get the source code and make any changes you like.
 * Feel free to `folk` this and make changes to the application.

+## Counter
+> This is a sample counter application build using `React Native` and `Redux`.
+Find the APK intact and tryout the application